THE DIFFERENCE BETWEEN PUR & ROCKWOOL INSULATED PANELS

 INSULATING CORE OF INSULATED METAL PANEL

-The difference between a polyurethane and a rock wool insulated panels is in the insulating core of the panel.
+The difference between polyurethane and rock wool insulated panels is in the insulating core of the panel.

 The insulating core of a polyurethane panel is rigid polyurethane foam (PUR or PU).
 It is poured between the two metal supports during production.
 This foam, upon contact with the air, solidifies and glues the two plates together, creating a monolithic product with a very high insulating value.

-Rigid polyurethane (PUR) insulation products are highly effective, lightweight, and many can bond to most materials.
-Its extremely low thermal conductivity and high strength to weight ratio, combined with excellent manufacturing versatility, provides a range of products.
+Rigid polyurethane (PUR) insulation products are highly effective, and lightweight and many can bond to most materials.
+Its extremely low thermal conductivity and high strength-to-weight ratio, combined with excellent manufacturing versatility, provide a range of products.
 As a result, PUR insulation products are the natural choice for most construction insulation applications.

 Mineral wool is any fibrous material formed by spinning or drawing molten mineral or rock materials such as slag and ceramics.
 Applications of mineral wool include thermal insulation (as both structural insulation and pipe insulation, though it is not as fire-resistant as high-temperature insulation wool), filtration, soundproofing, and hydroponic growth medium.